AaronKutch/pbe-participation-tracker/README.md

 Cheatsheet to get postgres working (assuming you are working on Linux):
  - on Linux installing postgres adds a "postgres" superuser, the password of which may need to be changed to reach the interactive prompt
- - pg gem should be installed
+ - `pg` gem should be installed.
+The library `libpq-dev` is needed if installing the `pg` gem installation errors with "can't find the libpq-fe.h header" or complains about "pg_config".
  - `sudo service postgresql start` starts server, needs to be done on computer restart
  - `export PBE_DEVELOPMENT_DATABASE_PASSWORD= ...` sets the environment variable used by this database.yml, suggested to add this to the Linux bash `.profile` to avoid needing to reset this